European anchovy

 The European anchovy (Engraulis encrasicolus) is a forage fish somewhat related to the herring.
 It is a type of anchovy; anchovies are placed in the family Engraulidae.
 It lives off the coasts of Europe and Africa, including in the Mediterranean Sea, the Black Sea, and the Sea of Azov.
 It is fished by humans throughout much of its range.

 Etymology

 This species can be fished from the shore with simpler gear, such as beach seines, and it has been widely-eaten for millennia.
 The species has been fished since ancient times.
-Both the scientific species name, "Engraulis" (ἐγγραυλίς), and the scientific specific name "encrasicolus" (ἐγκρασίχολος) are names from Ancient Greek, meaning "anchovy" and "small fish" respectively and have been given by Linnaeus.
+Both the scientific generic name, "Engraulis" (ἐγγραυλίς), and the scientific specific name "encrasicolus" (ἐγκρασίχολος) are names from Ancient Greek, meaning "anchovy" and "small fish" respectively and have been given by Linnaeus.
 The actual name of the fish, anchovy, is a loan word from French.

 Description

 It is easily distinguished by its deeply cleft mouth, the angle of the gape being behind the eyes.
 The pointed snout extends beyond the lower jaw.
 The fish resembles a sprat in having a forked tail and a single dorsal fin, but the body is round and slender.
 The record weight for a single fish is 49 g.
 The maximum recorded length is 8+1/8 in.
 13.5 cm is a more typical length.
 It has a silver underbelly and blue, green or grey back and sides.
 A silver stripe along the side fades away with age.